 Section 8.
 Other Authority Committees.
 In addition to the Finance Committee, the Executive Committee may create one (1) or more additional standing or temporary committees, by a resolution passed by a majority of the Executive Committee.
 Such committee(s) shall consist of two (2) or more members of the Executive Committee and shall have such powers and duties as the Executive Committee deems desirable.
 The members of such committee(s) shall be appointed by a majority vote of the Executive Committee and shall serve at the pleasure of the Executive Committee.
 A majority of the members of any committee, standing or temporary, shall constitute a quorum, and the affirmative vote of a majority of such quorum shall be sufficient to conduct any business or pass any measure.

 Section 9.
 Conduct of Committee Meetings.
-Meetings of the Executive Committee and any other Authority committee shall be conducted in accordance with the provisions of the Connecticut Freedom of Information statues and regulations and may be held by means of conference telephone or similar communications equipment enabling all members of the Executive Committee or other committee participating in the meeting to identify and listen to one another.
-Committee members meeting by conference call or a virtual meeting platform may vote at such meetings to the extent and in the manner permitted by Connecticut Freedom of Information statues and regulations.
+Meetings of the Executive Committee and any other Authority committee shall be conducted in accordance with the provisions of the Connecticut Freedom of Information statues and regulations, as amended from time to time,and may be held by means of conference telephone or similar tele/electronic communications equipment enabling all members of the Executive Committee or other committee participating in the meeting to identify and listen to one another.
+Committee members meeting by conference call or a virtual meeting platform may vote at such meetings to the extent and in the manner permitted by Connecticut Freedom of Information statues and regulations, as amended from time to time.

 ARTICLE VI